arangodb/docs/3.8/appendix-deprecated.md

   against the database in recent versions, because of better performance and reduced maintenance complexity.

+- **Old metrics API**:
+  The old metrics API under `/_admin/metrics` is deprecated and we offer a new V2 one under `/_admin/metrics/v2` from 3.8 on.
+This step was necessary because the old API did not follow quite a few Prometheus guidelines for metrics.
+We offer new dashboards with 3.8, too.
+  Furthermore, beginning with 3.8 all metrics are documented.

 - **Actions**: Snippets of JavaScript code on the server-side for minimal custom endpoints.
 Since the Foxx revamp in 3.0, it became really easy to write [Foxx Microservices](foxx.html), which allow you to define